JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

-## Saliency Map Overlay - Raw Logits - Model 1 - Batch A
+### Saliency Map Overlay - Raw Logits - Model 1 - Batch A

 ---

 This visualization highlights where the model is most sensitive to small changes in the input image.
 Each pixel is color-coded based on the gradient magnitude flowing from the raw logits (pre-sigmoid output) with respect to the input.
 The result is a high-resolution "sensitivity heatmap" showing all areas the model reacts to whether helpful, distracting, or irrelevant.
+For example, we notice that non-lesion objects, like hairs, are consistently hot pixels here but these do not affect or confuse the model's final output.

 ---

-### What This Tells Us
+#### What This Tells Us
 - **Clusters of “hot” pixels:** Regions the model is highly sensitive to, often aligned with textures or segmentation boundaries.

 - **Sensitivity outside the lesion:** Includes background features the model reacts to, such as lighting patterns or skin texture.